User Agreement for PayPal Service

 9.3 What type of payments are eligible for re-imbursement under PayPal Buyer Protection?

-- Purchases of most goods and services are eligible (including travel tickets, intangible items such as rights of access to digital content and other licences), except for purchases of the following :
+Purchases of most goods and services are eligible (including travel tickets, intangible items such as rights of access to digital content and other licences), except for the following transactions:

-- real estate (including, without limitation, residential property)
+- purchases of real estate (including, without limitation, residential property)

-- vehicles (including, without limitation, motor vehicles, motorcycles, caravans, aircraft and boats),
+- purchases of vehicles (including, without limitation, motor vehicles, motorcycles, caravans, aircraft and boats), except for personally portable light vehicles used for recreational purposes like bicycles and wheeled hoverboards;

-- custom made items (unless they are claimed to be Not Received)
+- purchases of custom made items (unless they are claimed to be Not Received)

-- items prohibited by the PayPal Acceptable Use Policy
+- purchases of items prohibited by the PayPal Acceptable Use Policy

-- items equivalent to cash (including, without limitation, gift cards)
+- purchases of items equivalent to cash (including, without limitation, , stored value items such as gift cards and pre-paid cards).;

-- Items purchased using Zong, Website Payments Pro or Virtual Terminal (if available)
+- purchases of goods and services using Zong, Website Payments Pro or Virtual Terminal (if available)

 9.4 How much coverage do I get with PayPal Buyer Protection?